awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Changed the following extensions:
    + Updated `orafce` to version 3\.8

+For information about extensions and modules, see [Extensions supported on Aurora PostgreSQL 9\.6\.x](AuroraPostgreSQL.Extensions.md#AuroraPostgreSQL.Extensions.96)\.

 ## PostgreSQL 9\.6\.16, Aurora PostgreSQL release 1\.6<a name="AuroraPostgreSQL.Updates.20180305.16"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 9\.6\.16\.
 For more information about the improvements in release 9\.6\.16, see [PostgreSQL release 9\.6\.16](https://www.postgresql.org/docs/9.6/release-9-6-16.html)\.